Spark plug: Heat range

 Heat from the combustion chamber escapes through the exhaust gases, the side walls of the cylinder and the spark plug itself.
 The heat range of a spark plug has only a minute effect on combustion chamber and overall engine temperature.
 A cold plug will not materially cool down an engine's running temperature.
 (A too hot plug may, however, indirectly lead to a runaway pre-ignition condition that can increase engine temperature.)
 Rather, the main effect of a "hot" or "cold" plug is to affect the temperature of the tip of the spark plug.

 It was common before the modern era of computerized fuel injection to specify at least a couple of different heat ranges for plugs for an automobile engine; a hotter plug for cars that were mostly driven slowly around the city, and a colder plug for sustained high-speed highway use.
 This practice has, however, largely become obsolete now that cars' fuel/air mixtures and cylinder temperatures are maintained within a narrow range, for purposes of limiting emissions.
 Racing engines, however, still benefit from picking a proper plug heat range.
 Very old racing engines will sometimes have two sets of plugs, one just for starting and another to be installed for driving once the engine is warmed up.

 Spark plug manufacturers use different numbers to denote heat range of their spark plugs.
 Some manufacturers, such as Denso and NGK, have numbers that become higher as they get colder.
 By contrast, Champion, Bosch, BRISK, Beru, and ACDelco use a heat range system in which the numbers become bigger as the plugs get hotter.
-As a result, heat range numbers need to be translated between the different manufacturers.
-The same numbers have very different meanings between different manufacturers.
-In this case, plugs with the same heat range numbers can't be interchanged casually as being equal.
-To give an extreme case, NGK's BR2LM is equivalent to Champion's RJ19LM, which is a common spark plug for many lawnmowers.
+As a result, heat range numbers need to be translated between the different manufacturers and cannot be casually interchanged as equals.

 Reading spark plugs

 The spark plug's firing end will be affected by the internal environment of the combustion chamber.
 As the spark plug can be removed for inspection, the effects of combustion on the plug can be examined.
 An examination, or "reading" of the characteristic markings on the firing end of the spark plug can indicate conditions within the running engine.
-The spark plug tip will bear the marks as evidence of what is happening inside the engine.
-Usually there is no other way to know what is going on inside an engine running at peak power.
 Engine and spark plug manufacturers will publish information about the characteristic markings in spark plug reading charts.